Hi, I’m Paula

 Founding Power on with Limb Loss

 I founded Power On With Limb Loss because I saw a huge need for a local support organization within the Lane County area.
 Where we could really help amputees and physically challenged individuals feel inspired and have the support they need.
 Whether that is coming to our monthly support group meetings, doing fundraisers for newer prosthetics, or simply having someone to listen and talk with them who can fully relate.
+I am a double certified peer visitor for Ampower and the Amputee Coalition.

 Meet Our Board